North Carolina Tar Heels: Men's basketball

 Carolina has enjoyed long success as one of the top college basketball programs in the country.
 The program claims 7 national championship teams, six NCAA National Championships and one retroactive championship, for the 1924.
 This championship was awarded by the Helms Foundation and the Premo-Porretta Power Poll.

 Under coach Frank McGuire, the Tar Heels won one national championship in 1957.
 The 1956-57 team went undefeated on their way to the school's first NCAA tournament championship.

 McGuire was succeeded by Dean Smith.
 After struggling early in his tenure, Smith entrenched the Tar Heels as a basketball powerhouse over his 36 years as head coach.
 At the time of his retirement, Smith's 879 wins set the record for the most wins of any men's college basketball head coach.
 Under Smith, the Tar Heels won two national championships, 13 ACC Tournament championships, and one NIT Championship.
 Smith is also credited with popularizing the four corners, which he employed until the introduction of the shot clock in college basketball.
 Smith is also credited with developing "The Carolina Way," epitomized by his motto of "Play hard, play smart, play together," and by other team-oriented practices including "point to the passer," where the player who scores a basket thanks his teammate for the assist.

 In 2003, Roy Williams, an assistant under Smith from 1978 to 1988 and the head coach of Kansas, returned to his alma mater.
 In Williams' second season as head coach, the Tar Heels won the 2005 NCAA national championship.
 Williams would go on to win two more national titles (2009 and 2017) in his 18 seasons as Tar Heel head coach.
 Williams passed his mentor Smith's 879 win total, finishing his career with 903 wins, 485 of which came in Chapel Hill.

 Williams retired on April 1, 2021, and was replaced by assistant coach Hubert Davis.
 Davis, who played for Tar Heels from 1988 to 1992 under Smith, also had a lengthy career as an NBA player, and spent several seasons as an analyst for ESPN before being hired by Williams as an assistant coach in 2012.
 He became the first African American head coach for UNC men's basketball, and led the team to its NCAA-record 21st final four in the 2021-22 season.

 JV Basketball

-North Carolina is one of the few remaining Division I schools to sponsor a junior varsity basketball team.
-The JV Tar Heels play games against community colleges and preparatory schools.
-Current varsity head coach Hubert Davis coached the JV team for several seasons, and Roy Williams also served a stint as JV head coach when he was an assistant under Dean Smith.
+North Carolina was one of the few remaining Division I schools to sponsor a junior varsity basketball team.
+The JV Tar Heels played games against community colleges and preparatory schools.
+The final season of Carolina JV basketball was 2024-25.